It’s amazing how many posts there are on setting up a WordPress CloudFront CDN with W3 Total Cache.

 Setting Up WordPress With CloudFront and W3 Total Cache

-Most of the bad information I’ve seen has to do with the CDN settings in W3 Total Cache.
-Setting up Amazon CloudFront is pretty easy.
+Most of the bad information I’ve seen has to do with the CloudFront CDN settings in W3 Total Cache.
+Setting up a WordPress CloudFront CDN is pretty easy.
 Getting your WordPress site to act as the Origin Server is the tricky part.

 - Setting up the WordPress CloudFront CDN using the AWS Management Console

-- Leveraging the WordPress CloudFront Distribution using W3 Total Cache
+- Leveraging the WordPress CloudFront CDN Distribution using W3 Total Cache

 Creating An S3 Bucket